-From: Sent: To: Subject: Brian McMillan Friday, 27 July 2018 4:47 PM FMSubmissions FLA1 Sustainability

-FLA1 Sustainability.
-My opinion is that Option 1, No Change is necessary

-I am Brian McMillan Commercial Flounder Fisherman of 40 years and have held a fishing permit since 1978 C/n 8431637

-My fishing experience and views are related to the East coast fishery and particularly the Firth of Thames

-1/ I am mystified why FLA1 is included in a sustainability review when we have been told historically that climatic and environmental events have more impact on the FLA fishery than any fishing pressure, and my 40 years of experience would support that view.
+From: Brian McMillan Friday, 27 July 2018 4:47 PM Sent: FMSubmissions To: Subject: FLA1 Sustainability My opinion is that Option 1, No Change is necessary FLA1 Sustainability.
+Background I am Brian McMillan Commercial Flounder Fisherman of 40 years and have held a fishing permit since 1978 C/n 8431637 My fishing experience and views are related to the East coast fishery and particularly the Firth of Thames 1/ I am mystified why FLA1 is included in a sustainability review when we have been told historically that climatic and environmental events have more impact on the FLA fishery than any fishing pressure, and my 40 years of experience would support that view.
 We experienced a weather event in January 2018, a storm that flooded Kaiaua and wrecked the Thames Coast Rd that effectively finished the flounder season and catches dropped to about 10% of what would be expected normally, we are now seeing signs of recovery now over 6 months later.

-2/ If there is any sustainability issues regarding the West Coast [Manakau/ Kaipara] although linked by FMA1, it would make sense separate them from the East coast and Hauraki Gulf and The Firth of Thames this could be achieved by using statistical areas

-3/ There is a lack of information or argument to support any claims of a fishery under pressure especially the Hauraki Gulf /Firth of Thames where the most recent trend is upwards.
+2/ If there is any sustainability issues regarding the West Coast [Manakau/ Kaipara] although linked by FMA1, it would make sense separate them from the East coast and Hauraki Gulf and The Firth of Thames this could be achieved by using statistical areas 3/ There is a lack of information or argument to support any claims of a fishery under pressure especially the Hauraki Gulf /Firth of Thames where the most recent trend is upwards.
 My catch rates are related to seasonal availability of fish which is supported by fluctuations in catch.
 The 2016/2017 season was my most productive in 40 years while my effort remains the same.
 4/ More consultation and investigation is required before any decisions are made and maybe why the catch has been reducing.
-There are some very valid reasons as to why the overall catch has declined since the QMS was introduced A/ The loss in the Firth of Thames of some of the most productive winter fishing ground between Tapu and Kereta to the establishment of Mussel Farms, the rest of what has been regarded as the Coast stretching south to Thames has been affected by some by products of the Mussel Farms that makes fishing for FLA impossible at times.
-B/ The number of fishermen active in the fishery has dropped to about a third of previous levels for various reasons.
-C/ The fishermen still operating in our fishery are generally older now with only 3 or 4 to my knowledge being under 50 years old, with many reducing their effort.
-I don't believe that the fishery is under pressure more likely that any reducing catch reflects less fishermen and as a result of that less effort.
+There are some very valid reasons as to why the overall catch has declined since the QMS was introduced A/ The loss in the Firth of Thames of some of the most productive winter fishing ground between Tapu and Kereta to the establishment of Mussel Farms, the rest of what has been regarded fishery has dropped to about a third of previous levels for various reasons.
+C/ The fishermen still operating in our fishery are generally older now with only 3 or 4 to my knowledge being under 50 years old, with that makes fishing for FLA impossible at times.
+B/ The number of fishermen active in the as the Coast stretching south to Thames has been affected by some by products of the Mussel many reducing their effort.
+I don't believe that the fishery is under pressure more likel y that any reducing catch reflects less fishermer n and as a result of t that less effort.